 At an altitude of 7,200 feet, fresh powder snow is guaranteed almost daily.
 The resort is open from 9 am until 4 pm, with gondola hours from 8 am until 5:30 pm with extended weekend hours.

 Want to Join a Small Group Tour to enjoy winter in Banff?
 Travel with Discover Banff Tours!

 Visiting Multiple Sites in Banff?
 Winter Time Day Trip Suggestions

 A National Park Pass is required to enter Banff National Park, with a one-day pass costing 9.80 CAD per adult.
 This money goes towards the protection and conservation efforts of the park.

-If you are looking at doing a variety of activities and planning to visit multiple sites, also consider these other day trips:
+If you are looking at doing a variety of activities and planning to visit multiple sites, also consider these other day trips and tours:

 - Banff Gondola to Sulphur Mountain